tpankratz1/Final-Project-Stroke-Prediction/README.md

 PostgreSQL is the database we've used, connected to AWS via pgAdmin 4.

 ### Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-[Extra ML verbiage will be added here].
+SciKitLearn is the ML library we'll be using.
+See additional comprehensive detail below under "Machine Learning Model" section.

 ### Dashboard
-We intend to either integrate D3.js or use Tableau for a fully functioning and interactive dashboard displayed on a web page, highlighting results from the data and machine learning exercises.
-We also plan to include an interactive web form to gather user input to run through our machine learning module, using Flask and hosted on PythonAnywhere.com.
+An interactive web site has been created and is hosted on pythonanywhere.com.
+It will include interactive dashboards built in Tableau (that will be embedded on the site via iframes).
+The web site also includes an interactive form, built with Flask.
+It will allow users to enter data for the chosen features/factors and use a machine learning model to predict stroke mortality rates based on that input data.

 ## Segment 2 Deliverables (May 29)